caitp/karma-coveralls/README.md

 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.

+Don't be shy, any approach you come up with to solve problems with this package that you need fixed will be taken seriously.

 ## Example projects using this plugin
 * [es6-library-boilerplate](https://github.com/CurtisHumphrey/es6-library-boilerplate)